hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 - To run a local test network that automatically deploys all of the contracts locally, run `npx hardhat node --show-accounts`
 - To deploy to a given network (e.g. goerli), run `npx hardhat deploy --network goerli`

-After deploying to hardhat locally, you will see the addresse of the deployed contracts:
+After deploying to hardhat locally, you will see the addresses of the deployed contracts:

 ```
 $ npx hardhat node --show-accounts